dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 Nietzschean assassination of God.

-All of these reasons might be valid or partly valid, but for me, as a bitcoiner --- as someone who has marveled at the graphs of \"[WTF happened in 1971](https://wtfhappenedin1971.com/)\" many times --- it is hard to point to anything other than the emergency of fiat money as the main underlying reason for the chaos we are living through.
+All of these reasons might be valid or partly valid, but for me, as a bitcoiner--- as someone who has marveled at the graphs of \"[WTF happened in 1971](https://wtfhappenedin1971.com/)\" many times--- it is hard to point to anything other than the emergency of fiat money as the main underlying reason for the chaos we are living through.
 To me, it seems obvious that these crazy times are a result of the fiat monetary